DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 Emulation Speed | 100% | Make sure the game is timing things correctly. |

-Vertical Sync (Vsync) | Unticked | The below setting optimises frame timings for G-Sync/Freesync monitors, like my Asus PG329Q. |
+Vertical Sync (Vsync) | Unticked | G-Sync/Freesync monitors, like my Asus PG329Q, should use the below setting to control frame rate. |

-Optimal Frame Pacing | Ticked | Game will run as close to 60fps as possible.
+Optimal Frame Pacing | Ticked | Game will render strictly at 60fps.
 My screen is at 144Hz.
-Slightly late frames will be displayed in the next 144Hz interval, instead of that frame being late/dropped/tearing. |
+Slightly late frames will be displayed in the next 144Hz interval, instead of frames being late/dropped/tearing with V-Sync. |

 Sync To Host Refresh Rate | Unticked | DuckStation says: Users with variable refresh displays should disable this option. |